csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 # Creating threads within a team

-- The league of teams cannot typically leverage all the parallelism available in the accelerator
+- Just having a league of teams is typically not enough to leverage all the parallelism available in the accelerator
 - A `parallel` construct within a `teams` region creates threads within each team
     - number of threads per team is implementation dependent
-- With N teams and M threads per team there will be N x M threads in total
+    - with N teams and M threads per team there will be N x M threads in total
 - Threads within a team can synchronize
 - Number of teams and threads can be queried with the `omp_get_num_teams()` and `omp_get_num_threads()` API functions